danallison/ibis-coordination.com/index.md

 __Ibis Coordination__ is a one-man company founded by Dan Allison with the mission of making group coordination easy.

+## Training

+### Group Coordination for Business

+_Launching June 2025_

+The [Group Coordination for Business](/group-coordination-for-business) training course solves the obscenely expensive problem of __Too Many Meetings__ by providing business teams with a coordination framework that eliminates the need for meetings.

 ## Software

 ### `harmonic.team`